 The personal and financial interests of our executive officers and directors may influence their motivation in timely identifying and selecting a target business and completing a business combination.
 Consequently, our executive officers' and directors' discretion in identifying and selecting a suitable target business may result in a conflict of interest when determining whether the terms, conditions and timing of a particular business combination are appropriate and in our stockholders' best interest.
 If this were the case, it would be a breach of their fiduciary duties to us as a matter of Delaware law and we or our stockholders might have a claim against such individuals for infringing on our stockholders' rights.
-However, we might not ultimately be successful in any claim we may make against them for such reason.
+See the section titled "Description of Securities-Certain Differences in Corporate Law-Stockholders' Suits" for further information on the ability to bring such claims.
+However, we might not ultimately be successful in any claim we may make against them for such reason